CSCfi/csc-user-guide/docs/computing/compiling.md

 ### CUDA

-The CUDA compiler (`nvcc`) takes care of compiling CUDA code for the target GPU device and passing on the rest to a non-CUDA compiler (`gcc`).
+The CUDA compiler (`nvcc`) takes care of compiling the CUDA code for the target GPU device and passing on the rest to a non-CUDA compiler (`gcc`).

-To generate code for a given target device, one needs to tell the CUDA compiler what compute capability the target device supports.
-On Puhti, the GPUs (Volta V100) support compute capability 7.0, so one needs specify it with `-gencode arch=compute_70,code=sm_70`.
+To generate code for a given target device, tell the CUDA compiler what compute capability the target device supports.
+On Puhti, the GPUs (Volta V100) support compute capability 7.0.
+Specify this using `-gencode arch=compute_70,code=sm_70`.

-For example, to compile a CUDA kernel (`example.cu`) on Puhti, the command would be:
+For example, compiling a CUDA kernel (`example.cu`) on Puhti:
 ```bash
 nvcc -gencode arch=compute_70,code=sm_70 example.cu
 ```

-In principle, one can also target multiple GPU architectures by repeating the `-gencode` multiple times for different compute capabilities.
-On Puhti this is not necessary, since there is only one type of GPUs.
+In principle, it is also possible to target multiple GPU architectures by repeating `-gencode` multiple times for different compute capabilities.
+However, this is not necessary on Puhti, since there is only one type of GPU.

 ### OpenACC

 OpenACC is supported with the PGI compilers (`pgcc`, `pgfortran`).
 To enable OpenACC support, one needs to give `-acc` flag to the compiler.

-To generate code for a given target device, one needs to tell the compiler what compute capability the target device supports.
-On Puhti, the GPUs (Volta V100) support compute capability 7.0, so one needs to specify it with `-ta=tesla:cc70`.
+To generate code for a given target device, tell the compiler what compute capability the target device supports.
+On Puhti, the GPUs (Volta V100) support compute capability 7.0.
+Specify it with `-ta=tesla:cc70`.

-For example, to compile C code that uses OpenACC directives (`example.c`) on Puhti, the command would be:
+For example, to compiling C code that uses OpenACC directives (`example.c`):

 ```bash
 pgcc -acc -ta=tesla:cc70 example.c
 ```

-To get information about what the compiler actually did with the OpenACC directives, one can e.g. use `-Minfo=all`.
+For information about what the compiler actually does with the OpenACC directives, use `-Minfo=all`.

 ## Building MPI applications

 There are currently three MPI environments available: **hpcx-mpi**, **mpich**, and **intel-mpi**.
-The default is **hpcx-mpi**, which we also recommend as the first one to try.
+The default is **hpcx-mpi**, which is also recommended to begin with.

-If **hpcx-mpi** doesn't work for your application, or it performs badly, you can then also try the other ones to see if they work better.
+If **hpcx-mpi** is incompatible with your application or delivers insufficient performance, please try another environment.
 All MPI implementations can be used with both Intel and GNU compiler suites.
-PGI compiler cannot at the moment be used with MPI.
-The MPI environments are used via `module load` i.e.
+The PGI compiler cannot presently be used with MPI.
+The MPI environments can be used via `module load`, i.e.
 ```bash
 module load hpcx-mpi
 ```

-When building MPI applications, one should use *mpixxx* compiler wrappers, that differ depending on the compiler suite and the MPI environment:
+When building MPI applications, use _mpixxx_ compiler wrappers that differ depending on the compiler suite and the MPI environment:

 | Compiler suite | hpcx-mpi or mpich      | intel-mpi                 |